InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/Web_exploitation_first_steps/9.png)
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/Web_exploitation_first_steps/10.png)

 When authenticating with the credentials, it tells us that the password is incorrect but the user is valid.
-Even if we try to decode the password using Base64 or HTML, the result is the same.
+Even if we try to decode the password using **Base64** or **HTML**, the result is the same.
 <br>
 <br>
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/Web_exploitation_first_steps/11.png)